-9 The arrangements made by the governing body relating to the treatment of complaints from parents of pupils with special educational needs concerning the provision made at the school unresolved after this, the complainant can appeal to the First-tier Tribunal (Special Educational Needs and Disability), if the case refers to disability discrimination, or to the Secretary of State for all other cases.
+9 The arrangements made by the governing body relating to the treatment of complaints from parents of pupils with special educational needs concerning the provision made at the school

 The normal arrangements for the treatment of complaints at Fawkham CEP School are used for complaints about provision made for special educational needs.
 We encourage parents to discuss their concerns with the class teacher being the first point of call, then the Deputy or Headteacher to resolve the issue before making the complaint formal to the Chair of the governing body.